olegush/33_cookie/README.md

-# Frontend for SPA «ПомойАвто»
+# Frontend for SPA

 It is a frontend for single page application.

-Reach JavaScript is present.
+Application logic:
+* user signs up with email and password
+* AJAX-request goes to server
+* server registers the user and gives cookies
+* frontend redirects the user to car list
+* frontend requests data from server

 # Deploy on localhost